-The key assumptions as of May 31, 2015 related to the contingent consideration for the acquisition of Modulus used in the model are probabilities of 0% and approximately 40% that the year one and year two milestones associated with the contingent consideration will be achieved, respectively, and a discount rate of 33.0%.
-The year one milestone was not achieved as of May 31, 2015, which was the end of the first milestone period.
-A decrease in the probability of achievement of the year two milestone could result in a decrease to the estimated fair value of the contingent consideration liability.
+The key assumption as of August 31, 2015 related to the contingent consideration for the acquisition of Modulus used in the model is a probability of 0% that the year two milestone associated with the contingent consideration will be achieved.
+As such, we reduced the balance of the liability to \$0 during the third quarter of fiscal year 2015.
+The year one milestone was not achieved as of May 31, 2015, which was the end of the first milestone period, and as a result, the liability was also reduced to \$0 as of May 31, 2015.

 In regard to the contingent consideration related to the acquisition of Rollbase, the contingency was relieved as of May 31, 2015 as the milestones associated with the contingent consideration were achieved as of this date.
 As such, the amount of the payment related to the contingent consideration was known as of May 31, 2015 and was based on actual results.
 We transferred the contingent earn out liability to a Level 2 fair value measurement as the value as of May 31, 2015 was based on observable inputs.
-The payment was made in June 2015 in the amount of \$0.2 million.
+The payment was made in June 2015 in the amount of \$0.2 million; as such, there is no longer a liability related to the Rollbase contingent consideration as of August 31, 2015.